-Golder Associates Inc. (Golder) has prepared this annual inspection report for Tri-State Generation and Transmission Association, Inc. (Tri-State) to summarize our review of available information and visual observation of the Nucla Station Ash Disposal Facility (the facility).
-Since 1987, the facility has served as the location for final deposition of coal combustion residuals (CCRs) generated at Tri-State's Nucla Station, a retired coal-fired electric generation plant located near Nucla, Colorado.
-Nucla Station was retired from service in September 2019.
+Golder Associates USA Inc. (Golder) has prepared this annual inspection report for Tri-State Generation and Transmission Association, Inc. (Tri-State) to summarize our review of available information and visual observation of the Nucla Station Ash Disposal Facility (the facility).
+Since 1987, the facility has served as the location for final deposition of coal combustion residuals (CCRs) generated at Tri-State's Nucla Station, a retired coal-fired electric generation plant that was located near Nucla, Colorado.
+Nucla Station was retired from service in September 2019 and is currently undergoing demolition.

 The facility classifies as an existing CCR landfill under 40 CFR 257.
 The purpose of Golder's review of available information and visual observation was to satisfy the requirements of 40 CFR 257.84(b)(1), which prescribes periodic completion of these activities by a qualified professional engineer to verify that the design, construction, operation, and maintenance of the facility are consistent with recognized and generally accepted good engineering practice.
-Golder's visual observations took place on December 3, 2020.
+Golder's visual observation took place on October 28, 2021.